Frequently asked questions

-You can grade responses with any of our paid plans.
-This is popular for classroom instructors and teachers and works well for corporate training workshops, too.
-First, create a new multiple choice poll (grading currently only works for multiple choice style polls).
+You can grade responses with any plan.
+This is popular for professors, instructors, and teachers, and works well for corporate training workshops, too.
+First, create a new multiple choice poll (grading only works for multiple choice polls).
 Next, edit the poll and check off the box "Grade incoming responses" in the upper-right.
 This will enable new checkboxes under each option you enter on the poll.
-You can then mark one or more specific answers as being correct.
+You can then mark one or more response options as correct.

 Once a few responses have been received, you can run reports to get a graded view of the results, like this:

-Learn more here and enjoy a fun-filled, Animal Farm themed video.
+Learn more about grading and watch a fun-filled, Animal Farm themed video.
 It's all the rage!

-Click the free text poll’s visual settings gear icon, and navigate to the "Messages" tab.
+Click the open ended poll’s visual settings paintbrush icon, and navigate to the "Messages" tab.
 You'll see a checkbox to "Show: Participants".

-Web responses will show a partial IP address.
 Text message responses will display the last 4 digits of the mobile number.
-Twitter responses will display the twitter handle and picture.
+However, web responses will not have any identifier

 Although you can login using a username instead of an email address, we currently still require an email address when you register.